-The Qualifying Transaction does not qualify as a business combination under IFRS 3, because the accounting acquiree (AIM2) did not meet the definition of a business.
-As a result, for accounting purposes, the Qualifying Transaction has been accounted for as a reverse takeover asset acquisition with CRC being identified as the acquirer and the net assets of AIM2 being treated as the acquired assets, and a share-based payment under IFRS 2 related to the acquisition of the public company listing.
+The Qualifying Transaction does not qualify as a business combination under IFRS 3, Business Combinations, because the accounting acquiree (AIM2) did not meet the definition of a business.
+As a result, for accounting purposes, the Qualifying Transaction has been accounted for as a reverse takeover asset acquisition with CRC being identified as the acquirer and the net assets of AIM2 being treated as the acquired assets, and a share-based payment under IFRS 2, Share-based Payments ("IFRS 2") related to the acquisition of the public company listing.
 Accordingly, these condensed interim consolidated financial statements are presented as a continuation of CRC, which has a financial year-end of March 31.
 Additional information on the Qualifying Transaction is disclosed in Note 4.